kaithar/mod_secure_status/README.md

 use of `SetHandler server-status` in .htaccess files, particularly useful on shared hosting servers.

+## FAQ
+### 1. Why didn't you submit this upstream instead?
+Because I'm lazy and not familiar with Apache's API, thus this code is mostly a Frankenstein graft of code from mod_rpaf in to mod_status.
+Since I didn't write the code I've lifted from rpaf, and can't clean room an implementation myself in the time I have available for it, I'm not comfortable submitting this upstream to ASF.
+Even if I were, I can't submit a CLA for the code from rpaf and thus wouldn't have it accepted.

+So, since I can't submit it upstream but both bits of code are under compatible licences, I'm releasing it directly.
+Think of it as the next best option.

 ## Installation and Use
 ### Step 0: Short cut method
 If you're installing from source, or have a package manager that can compile for